rifleben/Unfreeze_Seattle/README.md

 To run the application, navigate to `server/app.js`, and in the terminal, within the open file, run the command `node app.js` OR from the root directory run `npm start`.

 The application, by default, will run on `localhost:3001`, if this port is currently being used on your machine, you can change the port on the `app.js` file.

+Once at the URL, you can click the "next" and "previous" buttons to cycle through the notecards.

 ## Technologies Used
 - React